 Caring for your elderly parents can be an emotional and sometimes frustrating experience, but it can be made even more difficult if you are doing it from far away.
 As a long-distance caretaker, you may often feel helpless and constrained by the geographical distance.

-This bring up the question, “How can I help my elderly parents from afar”?
+This bring up the question, “How can I help my elderly parents from a distance”?

 - Get written permission to obtain and act on their medical information